Skip to main content

 What are we talking about when we discuss church business management?
 It’s a fair question.

-For the purposes of this article, we are going to define church business management as managing the organizational, financial, and administrative side of the local church as a legal nonprofit organization.
+For the purposes of this article, we are going to define church business management as overseeing the organizational needs, financial management, and administrative side of the local church as a legal nonprofit organization.
+(NOTE: church record keeping is a critical part of long-term success.
+Don't neglect this!)

 If you are in full-time church leadership, then this will affect you differently than those who are bi-vocational or part-time because you will have higher expectations to run the church organization than those who split their time.
 However, it is a critical skill set for all lead pastors to develop.